 Late spring through early fall (May–October) offers the best mix of weather, open patios, and events along the boardwalk.

-A: Signal Hill and the Harbour Boardwalk during golden hour — both frame the skyline in soft Atlantic light.
+A: Citadel Hill and the Harbour Boardwalk during golden hour — both frame the skyline in soft Atlantic light.

 About the Author